-Behavior in case of a chemical accident
+Behaviour in case of a chemical accident

-Colorless extremely flammable gas, heavier than air, to which strong-smelling substances have been added.
+Colourless extremely flammable gas, heavier than air, to which strong-smelling substances have been added.

-The injured must be taken to a safe place and laid down on the abdomen.
+The injured person must be taken to a safe place and laid down on the abdomen.
 In case of flame burns, extinguish the clothing with the help of a blanket or a carpet and start cooling quickly.

 Use cool water for cooling.
 After cooling, cover the damaged area with a clean sheet.
-Take the injured to the doctor.
+Take the injured person to the doctor.